AzL-bit/AI-Agents-for-Medical-Diagnostics/README.md

 - **GPT-4** (with medical prompting or fine-tuning)
 - **MedPaLM 2** (by Google)
-- **ClinicalBERT**, **BioGPT**, etc.

-...can often generate **accurate diagnoses**, simulate clinical reasoning, and even suggest treatments when given the same report.
+- **ClinicalBERT**, **BioGPT**, etc. can often generate **accurate diagnoses**, simulate clinical reasoning, and even suggest treatments when given the same report.
 These models may be integrated in future upgrades.

 ---